-Dear
+Dear :

-The privacy and security of the personal information we maintain is of the utmost importance to Shopoff Realty Investments, L.P.
-We are writing with important information regarding a recent data security incident that involved some of your information.
-We want to provide you with information about the incident, inform you about the services we are providing to you, and let you know that we continue to take significant measures to protect your information.
+The privacy and security of the personal information we maintain is of the utmost importance to Thayer Academy ("Thayer").
+We are writing with important information regarding a security incident that involved some of your personal information.
+We want to provide you with information about the incident, tell you about the services that we are providing to you, and let you know that we continue to take significant measures to protect your information.